Skip to main content

 Can you bring fish back to life?

-Place the in a container filled with cool water from his tank.
-The cool water contains oxygen and will help to revive your fish.
-Some experts also suggest placing your goldfish right back into the water in his tank, even if he appears dried out.
+Try placing your goldfish in a container filled with cool water from his tank.
+That cool water contains oxygen and will really help to revive him.
+Some experts even suggest putting your goldfish right back into the water in his tank, even if he looks completely dried out.
+It's worth a shot!

 Can you help a dying fish?